tolitius/mongodb-write-performance-playground/README.markdown

 ## What is "all this" for..

 This creation is _meant_ to be "cloned" and changed to reflect what _you_ really need: e.g. change documents, indexes, collections, number of documents, etc..

-# NOTE(!)

-The results below are the best benchmarks that could be squeezed out of Mongo on a given hardware.

-###HOWEVER:
-All these results are for a "Fire and Forget" writing mode, where WriteConcern is set to NORMAL (which is a default setting btw).
-Which means the data was pushed through the socket and "hopefully" got persisted.
-In case the WriteConcern is set to something more durable e.g. SAFE / FSYNC_SAFE, the performace goes down really fast.

-###HOWEVER II:
-If plans are to work with "Big Data", which (its index) most likely will not fit into RAM, MongoDB performance is unpredictably bad, and mostly averages to low hundreds ( 200 / 300 ) documents per seconds.
-More about this topic here: [NoRAM DB => “If It Does Not Fit in RAM, I Will Quietly Die For You”](http://www.dotkam.com/2011/07/06/noram-db-if-it-does-not-fit-in-ram-i-will-quietly-die-for-you/)

-###CONCLUSION:
-In a lightweght CRUD Webapp, which does not really need a high throughput, does not need to keep GB/TB of data, and might benefit from a document oriented schemaless data store, MongoDB would be a perfect choice: very nice query language, fun to work with.
-In case "Big Data" and high throughput are needed, I would recommend looking elsewhere.

 # "Show Me The Money"